alvaro-cuesta/townsclipper/README.md

 - **Corners:** Each possible construction point in the grid.
 Contains a column of voxels (or empty space) in a specific X and Y coordinate.

-- **Save string:** Clipboard save string, as generated when clicking the "Save to Clipboard" button in Townscaper.
+- **Clip string:** Clipboard save string, as generated when clicking the "Save to Clipboard" button in Townscaper.

-- **Bit string:** Raw binary data decoded from save strings.
+- **Bit string:** Raw binary data decoded from clip strings.

-- **Dense Representation:** A JSON representation of the data inside a save string.
+- **Dense Representation:** A JSON representation of the data inside a clip string.
 Some details are abstracted away since they can be calculated.

   Although multiple DRs can generate the same bit string (and vice versa) they can be transformed